olvaffe/olv-notes/graphics/apis/vulkan.md

     execute only commands in the primary command buffer or only command the secondary command buffers

+## Chapter 18.
+Queries

+- 18.1.
+Query Pools
+  - a `VkQueryPool` can hold `queryCount` queries of type `queryType`, both specified by `VkQueryPoolCreateInfo`
+- 18.2.
+Query Operation
+  - each query in a query pool has
+    - a "status" that is either available or unavailable
+    - a "state" that holds numerical values
+    - both "status" and "state" are undefined initially
+  - `vkCmdResetQueryPool` or `vkResetQueryPool` resets queries in a query pool
+    - a reset sets "status" to unavailable and makes "state" undefined
+  - `vkCmdBeginQuery` and `vkCmdEndQuery`
+    - a query must begin and end in the same command buffer
+      - conceptually, because there are secondary command buffers and `inheritedQueries` feature
+    - a query must either
+      - begin and end in the same subpass or
+      - begin and end outside of a render pass
+    - when `multiview` is enabled, a query must begin and end in the same subpass
+      - the commands begin/end N queries at the same time, where N is the number of views
+    - after begin, a query is considered active
+      - that is, after the begin command is executed on the queue, not after the call returns
+      - an active query must not be reset
+      - two queries of the same type cannot be active at the same time
+        - this rule says that the hw can support 1 outstanding active query for each type at a time
+    - after end, the "status" of the query becomes available
+      - only an active query can be ended
+  - `vkCmdCopyQueryPoolResults` or `vkGetQueryPoolResults` retrieves and formats the results
+    - a query in a pool is just some storage for some opaque data
+    - these commands parse the opaque data, convert them to a standard format, and write the results to the specified destination
+    - `VK_QUERY_RESULT_64_BIT` controls the results are in 64-bit or 32-bit uints
+    - `VK_QUERY_RESULT_WAIT_BIT` waits for `vkCmdEndQuery` of all specified queries to be executed on the queue
+      - that is, it waits until all specified queries become available
+      - without it, and if any of the queries is unavailable, see `VK_QUERY_RESULT_PARTIAL_BIT`
+    - `VK_QUERY_RESULT_WITH_AVAILABILITY_BIT` controls whether an additional
+      64-bit or 32-bit uint is written per query to indicate availability (non-zero is available and 0 is unavailable)
+    - `VK_QUERY_RESULT_PARTIAL_BIT` controls handling of unavailable queries
+      - if a query is available, the result is final and well-defined
+      - if a query is unavailable, and if `VK_QUERY_RESULT_PARTIAL_BIT` is set, the result is between 0 and the final value
+      - otherwise, the call may
+        - fail and return `VK_NOT_READY`
+        - succeed and the result is undefined
+- 18.3.
+Occlusion Queries
+  - `VK_QUERY_TYPE_OCCLUSION` counts samples that pass the per-fragment tests
+  - the result is a 32-bit or 64-bit uint
+  - if `VK_QUERY_CONTROL_PRECISE_BIT` is not set, the result can be any non-zero value if any sample passes the per-fragment tests
+- 18.5.
+Timestamp Queries
+  - `VK_QUERY_TYPE_TIMESTAMP` reads the gpu clock counter
+  - the result is a 32-bit or 64-bit uint
+  - the counter may reset anytime except intra-command buffer or when `VK_EXT_calibrated_timestamps` is enabled
+- 18.7.
+Transform Feedback Queries
+  - `VK_QUERY_TYPE_TRANSFORM_FEEDBACK_STREAM_EXT` counts primitives written
+    out by the SO hw as well as primitives that reach the SO hw
+  - the result is two 32-bit or 64-bit uints
+    - first one is count of prims written
+    - second one is count of prims that would be written if the buffer was large enough
+- 18.8.
+Primitives Generated Queries
+  - `VK_QUERY_TYPE_PRIMITIVES_GENERATED_EXT` counts primitives generated,
+    regardless of whether they reach the SO hw or not

 ## Appendix A: Vulkan Environment for SPIR-V

 - Precision and Operation of SPIR-V Instructions